blowmage/minitestbook/ch2-tdd-cycle.md

 TDD Cycle
 =========

 Now that we are familiar with the Minitest API, let's take a look at how we can use Minitest to help us design our code.

-DO I LIST ALL THE TDD STEPS HERE?

-* Make it Error
-* Make it Fail
-* Make it Pass
-* Refactor
-* Repeat

 We will be using a practice called Test Driven Development (TDD) and the TDD Cycle.

-Minitest is not intended to be used for quality assurance of our software only, it is intended to be used within TDD to help us drive the design of our code.
+TDD is not intended to be used for quality assurance of our software; TDD is intended to be used to help us drive the design of our code.
 This means we want to write our tests before we write our code, and use the tests to inform what code we write.

 If this doesn't make sense to you, don't worry, we will step through the TDD Cycle several times before we're done.